playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 }
 ```

-These problematic behaviors on a non-idempotent component is why `StrictMode` was changed to enforce this behavior.
+These problematic behaviors on a non-idempotent component are why `StrictMode` was changed to enforce this behavior.

 And this wasn't some bolted-on idea after React 18 or something; Idempotency is so important to React, in fact, that [it was mentioned as a core design decision in the second ever talk about React from the Facebook team](https://youtu.be/x7cQ3mrcKaY?si=I_fB-AZckPFB0MM8&t=1046).